pivotal/docs-tas-adapter/environment-variables.md

-# Cloud Foundry Environment Variables
+# Application environment variables

-This page describes the environment variables that the Application Service Adapter for Tanzu Application Platform runtime and buildpacks set for a deployed app.
+This topic describes the environment variables that the Application Service Adapter for Tanzu Application Platform set when building and running an application.

 ## <a id='overview'></a> Overview